Whore (1991 film): Plot

 Liz is a Los Angeles street prostitute who is first seen attempting to get a customer on a busy downtown street near a tunnel.
 She addresses the audience directly on her life and problems throughout the film.
 One man stops and demands anal sex, and she crassly declines him.
 When a van stops by, she also brushes the driver off, recalling the last time she serviced a man in a van: It turned out there were several other men inside who gang-raped her, beat her, and left her for dead.
 An elderly man passing by gave her his handkerchief and offered to take her to a hospital.
-She refused, instead asking the aldermancy man for money.
+She refused, instead asking the older man for money.
 Later, Liz sends him the money back with a thank-you note and a new handkerchief.

 Weary of her life as a prostitute, Liz is also attempting to escape her pimp, Blake, a well-dressed, businesslike and extremely controlling man.
 As Liz stops at a strip club for a drink, she explains how she ended up as she did: She was a small-town girl who married a violent drunk named Bill.
 Though they had a son together, Liz could no longer cope with his alcoholism and abuse, so she left with their infant child.
 Liz took a nightly shift at a diner and lived in poverty until one night, a customer offered her money to have sex with him.
 Desperate for money, Liz agreed and began prostituting herself independently for a time until meeting Blake, who takes her to Los Angeles.
 Though Blake does do some things for her (including getting her tattooed), he is ultimately as cruel as her husband.